Ranadeep-Layak/portfolio-website/README.md

 ## 🎨 Customization

-All content is stored in `portfolio-backend/server.js` (lines 50-165):
+All content is configured in `portfolio-frontend/script.js` (lines 68-160):
 - Hero section (name, title, description)
 - About section (bio, image)
 - Education (degrees and institutions)